Choose another lake

 Very Good

 Lake Sangchris is known for its high density bass population with electrofishing surveys.
-We collected a total of 627 bass (108/hr electrofishing) ranging from 5 – 20.5” and weighing up to 5.2 lbs.
-Our survey showed that 47% of the catchable population measured over 12”, 18% measured over the minimum length limit of 15”, and 5% measured over 18”.
-Less than desirable body condition of largemouth bass seems to be normal for this cooling lake.
-Hot water discharge into the lake may cause largemouth bass to burn more energy than they can consume during the hot summer months.
-Gizzard shad have exhibited erratic spawns in Lake Sangchris in the past and threadfin shad survival is dependent on power plant operation in the winter.
-Breeder threadfin shad are often stocked in an effort to offset the results of winter kills.
+We collected a total of 415 bass (104/hr) ranging from 4 – 21.5” and weighing up to 6.4 lbs.
+Body condition of largemouth bass seems to be more desirable than in the past, with an average relative weight of 99%, and a max of 147%!
+Hot water discharge into the lake has historically been thought to cause largemouth bass to burn more energy than they can consume during the hot summer months, but more stable water temperatures may be easing some thermal stress.
+Gizzard shad have exhibited erratic spawns in Lake Sangchris in the past and threadfin shad have died off due to colder winter water temps.
 Anglers can catch largemouth bass on points, deadfalls, and stickups within the entire lake year round with plastic worms, jigs, spinners, crank baits, minnows, crayfish and worms.
-The largest bass ever collected by electrofishing measured 22” long and weighed over 7 lbs!
+The largest bass ever collected by electrofishing measured 22” long and weighed over 7.25 lbs!
 Site Regulation: 15" minimum length limit; 3 fish per day limit.

 STRIPED BASS